 My Struggle To Find Employment In The Cannabis Industry

-In 2012, my wife and I made this sign (and many more) and marched in Washington D.C. for legalization of cannabis!
+In 2012, my wife and I made this sign (and many more) and we marched in Washington D.C. for the legalization of cannabis!
 Where Were You?

-Of course this is a shocking thing to hear from anyone; but the manager commended my honesty and truthfulness and said he understood that things happen in life and that people can change.
-The rest of the hour long interview went great!
-I was able to show him a knowledge and passion for cannabis that he said was “un-matched”.
-I told him all about my extensive sales and customer service roles that I’ve held and succeeded in; and showed him my graphic arts and photography portfolio that he was blown away by.
+Of course, this is a shocking thing to hear from anyone; but the manager commended my honesty and truthfulness and said he understood that things happen in life and that people can change.
+The rest of the hour-long interview went great!
+I was able to show him a knowledge and passion for cannabis that he said was “unmatched”.
+I told him all about the extensive sales and customer service roles that I’ve held and succeeded in and showed him my graphic arts and photography portfolio – which he was blown away by.

 After a few days, I got an e-mail from the dispensary manager that said:

 “Hi Adam, Thank you for coming in last week for an interview.
 Unfortunately, we cannot move forward with your application due to the complications of a background check.
 If there is a silver lining here, this decision was made by the owners based on prior experiences they’ve had.
 I did some digging in the MMCC regulations and you should be able to clear the background check for their purposes.
 They will definitely see any history so it’s always best to be honest with any potential employer, just as you were with us.
 Best of Luck.”

 As you could imagine; I was pretty disappointed.
 Anyone that knows me, will tell you that I am absolutely a changed person because of cannabis; I AM NOT the person I once was.
 I wish I had the means to expunge my record but I can’t for 15 years under Maryland law.
 I made a mistake; just like A LOT of people that work in the cannabis industry.
 In fact, everyone in the Maryland cannabis industry today, would have been criminals if they were selling cannabis here 5 years ago.